-- Are aspirational in nature, resulting in a "policy-based plan (dealing with the investments and high-level choices that shape our region) as opposed to a land use plan (dealing with specific types of development in specific locations)."54 - Do not directly address population and employment differences between No Build and build scenarios as CMAP staff's policy-based forecasts, which reflect the desired development for the region, would be the same regardless of which major transportation projects were included in the plan. - Assume the recommended policies in the GO TO 2040 Comprehensive Regional Plan will be instituted by 2040 in order to achieve the policy-based forecast.
-CMAP recognizes that the implementation of its vision relies on a multitude of decisions made at different levels of local, state and federal government.
+- Are aspirational in nature, resulting in a "policy-based plan (dealing with the investments and high-level choices that shape our region) as opposed to a land use plan (dealing with specific types of development in specific locations)."56 - Do not directly address population and employment differences between No Build and build scenarios as CMAP staff's policy-based forecasts, which reflect the desired development for the region, would be the same regardless of which major transportation projects were included in the plan. - Assume the recommended policies in the GO TO 2040 Comprehensive Regional Plan will be instituted by 2040 to achieve the policy-based forecast.
+CMAP recognizes that implementation of its vision relies on a multitude of decisions made at different levels of local, state, and federal government.
 CMAP does not have authority to implement land use plans.
 The authority over local land use resides with local governments.

-IDOT determined that a refined market-based forecast, similar to the type of forecasts historically prepared by CMAP, was required in order to provide the most appropriate traffic forecasts for use in the design, environmental analysis, and potential toll revenue forecasting for transportation improvements for the I-290 Study Area.
-In addition, with the potential for tolling options for the project, any potential toll and revenue evaluations needed to finance a project will require investment-grade forecasts.
-Lenders and bonding agencies are typically reluctant to assume that goal-based, policy-driven recommendations will be entirely effective in the face of laissez-faire market economics.
+IDOT determined that a refined market-based forecast, similar to the type of forecasts historically prepared by CMAP, was required to provide the most appropriate traffic forecasts for use in the design, environmental analysis, and potential toll revenue forecasting for transportation improvements for the Study Area.
+In addition, with the potential for tolling options for the project, any potential toll and revenue evaluations needed to finance a project would require investment-grade forecasts.
+Lenders and bonding agencies are typically reluctant to assume that goal-based, policy-driven recommendations would be entirely effective in the face of laissez-faire market economics.
 The Illinois Tollway has developed a similar market-based socio-economic forecast approach for use in their toll revenue studies.

-CMAP staff anticipated the need for alternative socio-economic forecasts for project-specific studies and issued guidelines for preparing these alternative forecasts.55 The I-290 project team adhered to these CMAP staff guidelines and coordinated with them in developing the market-driven socio-economic forecasts used for this project.
+CMAP staff anticipated the need for alternative socio-economic forecasts for projectspecific studies and issued guidelines for preparing these alternative forecasts.57 The I-290 project team adhered to these CMAP staff guidelines and coordinated with them in developing the market-driven socio-economic forecasts used for this project.

-54 CMAP GO TO 2040 Comprehensive Regional Plan, October 2010, page 26.
+56 CMAP GO TO 2040 Comprehensive Regional Plan, October 2010, page 26.

-^{55 &}quot;CMAP Forecast Principles for Data Users and Forecast Developers", Chicago Metropolitan Agency for Planning, April 2011.
+57 CMAP Forecast Principles for Data Users and Forecast Developers," CMAP, April 2011.

 The methodology employed to develop the I-290 No Build and Build socio-economic forecasts is described in Appendix B-2.
 This methodology recognizes the important interrelationships between transportation systems and urban development (i.e., accessibility influences locational decisions which, in turn, influence accessibility).
-In selecting a location for an activity (e.g. industrial plant, office building, residence) the decision-maker considers the accessibility of the various potential sites to concentrations of various activities (e.g. labor force, job concentrations, schools, recreational activities).
-This is general knowledge to market analysts, real estate brokers and developers; and is used in conducting their day-to-day business.
-It also is understood that improving the access of developable or redevelopable sites increases the development potential of those sites, attracting development (residential, commercial/industrial, institutional) that may have occurred elsewhere in the region.
+In selecting a location for an activity (e.g., industrial plant, office building, residence) the decision maker considers the accessibility of the various potential sites to concentrations of various activities (e.g., labor force, job concentrations, schools, recreational activities).
+This is general knowledge to market analysts, real estate brokers, and developers, and it is used in conducting their day-to-day business.
+It also is understood that improving the access of developable or redevelopable sites increases the development potential of those sites, attracting development (i.e., residential, commercial/industrial, institutional) that may have occurred elsewhere in the region.

-The I-290 project team developed 2040 No Build market-driven socio-economic forecasts assuming no I-290 Eisenhower Expressway improvements (no additional lanes on I-290) and no high capacity transit extension to the west from the CTA Blue Line Forest Park station (no Blue Line Forest Park Branch extension).
-The 2040 No Build socio-economic forecasts do assume the implementation of other major capital transportation projects outside of the Study Area that are included in the approved, fiscally-constrained, metropolitan transportation plan and Transportation Improvement Program (TIP) for the region.
+The I-290 project team developed 2040 No Build market-driven socio-economic forecasts assuming no I-290 Eisenhower Expressway improvements (no additional lanes on I-290) and no HCT extension to the west from the CTA Blue Line Forest Park Station (no Blue Line Forest Park Branch extension).
+The 2040 No Build socio-economic forecasts do assume implementation of other major capital transportation projects outside of the Study Area that are included in the approved, fiscally constrained, MTP and TIP for the region.